 The following documents include quicker, shorter instructions:

-- Traditionally, all Unix programs are documented with manual pages, reference manuals made available through the man command.
-They usually aren't meant for beginners.
-You can search for and read the manual pages available in Debian in http://manpages.debian.net/.
+- Traditionally, all Unix programs are documented with manpages, reference manuals made available through the man command.
+They usually aren't meant for beginners, but document all features and functions of a command.
+The complete repository of all manpages available in Debian is online: https://manpages.debian.org/

 - info files

-- Many GNU software is documented through info files instead of manual pages.
-These files include detailed information of the program itself, options and example usage and are available through the info command.
+- Many GNU software is documented through info files instead of manpages.
+These files include detailed information of the program itself, options and example usage.
+Info pages are available through the info command.

-- The read me files are also common — they are simple text files that describe a single item, usually a package.
-You can find a lot of these in the /usr/share/doc/ subdirectories on your Debian system.
-Each software package has a subdirectory under it with its own read me files, and might also include configuration examples.
-Notice that, for larger programs, documentation is typically provided in a separate package (same name as the original package, but ending in -doc).
+- README files are simple text files describing a single item, usually a package.
+You can find a lot of these files in the /usr/share/doc/ subdirectories on your Debian system.
+In addition to the README file, some of those directories include configuration examples.
+Please note that larger programs' documentation is typically provided in a separate package (same name as the original package, but ending in -doc).

 - Debian GNU/Linux Reference Card

-- This card, that can be printed out in a single paper, provides a list of the most important commands and is a good reference for new users of Debian that want to familiarise with them.
-At least basic knowledge of computer, files, directories and the command line is required.
+- Reference cards are very short summaries of a certain (sub)system and usually list the most common commands on a single piece of paper.
+The Debian GNU/Linux Reference Card provides a list of the most important commands of a Debian system.
+At least basic knowledge of files, directories, and the command line is required.
 Novice users might want to read the Debian Reference first.